Citi Benefits Handbook

 If you have received precertification for an ongoing course of treatment, you will be notified in advance if the previously authorized course of treatment is intended to be terminated or reduced, so that you will have an opportunity to appeal any decision to Aetna and receive a decision on that appeal before the termination or reduction takes effect.
 If the course of treatment involves urgent care, and you request an extension of the course of treatment at least 24 hours before its expiration, you will be notified of the decision within 24 hours after receipt of the request.

 As an individual enrolled in the plan, you have the right to file an appeal from an Adverse Benefit Determination relating to service(s) you have received or could have received from your health care provider under the plan.

-An "Adverse Benefit Determination" is defined as a denial, reduction, termination of, or failure to, provide or make payment (in whole or in part) for a service, supply or benefit.
+An "Adverse Benefit Determination" is defined as a denial of, reduction of, termination of, or failure to provide or make payment (in whole or in part) for a service, supply or benefit.
 Such Adverse Benefit Determination may be based on:

 - Your eligibility for coverage, including a retrospective termination of coverage (whether or not there is an adverse effect on any particular benefit);

 - Coverage determinations, including plan limitations or exclusions;

 - The results of any utilization review activities;

 - A decision that the service or supply is experimental or investigational; or